scholarslab/Geoloader/README.md

 # Load all files matched by wildcard to Geoserver and Solr:
 geoloader load /path/to/files/*

-# Just load files to Geoserver:
+# Load files just to Geoserver:
 geoloader load /path/to/files/* --services geoserver

-# Just load files to Solr:
+# Load files just to Solr:
 geoloader load /path/to/files/* --services solr

 # Load files to a custom workspace: